blade-ui-kit/docs/introduction.md

 Of course, sometimes when wrapping components in similar named components, naming collisions may occur.
 Luckily we provide a way to [prefix our components](/docs/{{version}}/installation#prefixing) to prevent that from happening.

-> Note: required attributes should be piped through to the base component.
+> Note: required class arguments should be piped through to the base component.
 All other attributes can be piped through by using `{{ $attributes }}`.

 ### Piping Attributes